h2non/jshashes/README.md

 ## Usage

 Following some software design patterns, `jsHashes` implements an object-oriented class-based paradigm for an easy and clean use.
-Each algorithm has its respective own `class`, providing encapsulation and independence from other classes.
+Each algorithm has its respective own `class`, providing encapsulation and low coupling between classes.

-All the `classes` are defined inside the `Hashes` Object namespace.

 Here you can see an example of how to create a new instance for each algorithm: